 The view from the museum looks out on to Lake Poroto. | Photo by Alex Ziminski

 The impressively large National Ainu Museum houses a permanent exhibition, special exhibition halls, a library, and a movie theater.
 The permanent exhibitions covers six aspects of Ainu culture: language, universe, work, history, lives, and exchange.
-Visitors get to learn about pre-historic customs and get hands-on with some of the interactive exhibits.
+Visitors get to learn about prehistoric customs and get hands-on with some of the interactive exhibits.
 There are two or so special exhibitions a year.

-On the second floor, you’ll be treated to a panoramic lobby featuring an impressive view of Lake Poroto.
+On the second floor, you’ll find an impressive lobby featuring a panoramic view of Lake Poroto.

 Photo by Alex Ziminski